advance100/doc_webpack/build-performance.md

 # Incremental builds

-Make sure you don't do a full rebuild.
-Webpack has a great caching layer that allows you to keep already compiled modules in memory.
+Make sure you don't do a full rebuild. webpack has a great caching layer that allows you to keep already compiled modules in memory.
 There are some tools that help to use it:

 * [[webpack-dev-server]]: Serves all webpack assets from memory.
 Best performance.
 * [[webpack-dev-middleware]]: The same performance as webpack-dev-server for advanced users.